sustainable-advocate/sustainable-advocate.github.io/index.md

 CPC's story doesn't have to end like Kodak or Blockbuster.
 It can end like Ørsted: a company that saw the future clearly and emerged as a global leader in the transition economy.[14]

-**CPC's survival depends on embracing the transition it was built to resist.** Taiwan will transition to clean energy—that's settled law.
+**CPC's survival depends on embracing the transition it was built to resist.** Taiwan will transition to clean energy.
+That's settled law.
 The only question is whether CPC will lead it or be left behind.

 ---